Gaskiers glaciation

-The Gaskiers glaciation is a period of widespread glacial deposits (e.g. diamictites) that lasted under 340,000 years, between 579.88 ± 0.44 and 579.63 ± 0.15 million years ago — i.e. late in the Ediacaran Period — making it the last major glacial event of the Precambrian.
+The Gaskiers glaciation is a period of widespread glacial deposits (e.g. diamictites) that lasted around 250,000 years, between 579.88 ± 0.44 and 579.63 ± 0.15 million years ago — i.e. late in the Ediacaran Period — making it the last major glacial event of the Proterozoic.
 It was also the last and the shortest of at least three major ice ages in the Neoproterozoic era.
 It is assumed that, in contrast to the Sturtian and Marinoan glaciations, it did not lead to global glaciation ("Snowball Earth").